Websockets

 Overview

-instance.
+Binds a custom event to the Binary Data Sent delegate of a WebSocket Proxy instance.
 This event is triggered whenever binary data is successfully sent through the WebSocket connection.

 The bound event provides access to the exact binary payload, the size of the data sent, and the remaining bytes queued for transmission (if any).
 Use this to track upload status or perform post-send actions.